Missed the tax deadline? Take these steps now

 “Don’t do nothing,” Taylor said.
 “Face the music now, it’s not going to go away.”

-Here are some steps you can take to keep your penalties to a minimum if you are unable to file by July 15.
+Here are some steps you can take to keep your penalties to a minimum if you were unable to file by July 15.

 File ASAP